compose/app-ws/README.md

 We've added a few failing specs in the app, please fix them and make them green.

+This means writing code in the application, the specs are correct but the code to make them pass is not yet implemented.

 #### Feature: `DESCRIBE`-like for PostgreSQL tables

 - Clicking on a table's name should bring up a page with all columns and their data types for the selected table.
 This should actually query the PostgreSQL deployment for the information, no fake data.